JacquesBeets/hooligan/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 # Docker
+App can be run locally with "npm start" but can also be built using the docker instructions below.
 Source used for containerizing react app: https://mherman.org/blog/dockerizing-a-react-app/

 ## Build Docker Image: